santonsh/documents/AcademicProject_HardwareAcceleratedInference.md

 # Student research project.
 Hardware accelerated machine learning inference
 ## Project description
-Various machine learning aproaches has been around for quite a while now, new names and algorithms riseing every year.
+Various machine learning approaches has been around for quite a while now, new names and algorithms rising every year.
 Last years however are special for a number of reasons.
-First the data to be processed getting exponentially bigger, second AI and machne learning acceleration hardware was introduced and being improved, third the adoption of machine learning and simple AI is spreading fast to various areas.
+First the data to be processed getting exponentially bigger, second AI and machine learning acceleration hardware was introduced and being improved, third the adoption of machine learning and simple AI is spreading fast to various areas.
 One of interest areas of Bright Innovations is a edge processing.
 What is edge processing?
-Edge processing means that date is being analyzed *on-the-fly* at its very source.
-This has 2 main advantages:
+Edge processing means that data is being analyzed *on-the-fly* at its very source.
+This has two main advantages:
 - Real time results
 - Bandwidth bottle neck resolvement